Experience the unimaginable and create family memories to last a lifetime on this unique exploration of South Africa.

 After breakfast, the tour travels to Pretoria, the capital of South Africa.
 Pretoria is also known as the Jacaranda City, so named for the thousands of Jacaranda trees which line its streets and transform the city into a purple wonderland during spring, when the trees are in full bloom.
 En route we visit the Ann van Dyk Cheetah Center.
 The center plays an important role in the conservation of this endangered species.
 Guests will have the opportunity to see and interact with cheetahs.
 The center is also home to the rare King cheetah.
 A sighting of one of these rare animals is sure to be a highlight of the Ann van Dyk Cheetah Center visit.

-Guests are transferred to O R Tambo International for a flight to George.
+Guests are transferred to O R Tambo International for a flight to George in South Africa's Garden Route.
 From George, we travel to the coastal town of Plettenberg Bay.
 En route, visits are made to Monkeyland and the Birds of Eden Sanctuary.
 Monkeyland is the world's first free roaming multi-specie primate sanctuary and aims to create awareness about the plight of primates and to demonstrate that, with a greater understanding of our primate cousins, we can all live in harmony.
 Birds of Eden is the world's largest dome, spanning two hectares over a gorge in an indigenous forest.
 The sanctuary has its own mysterious ruin, which incorporates a walk behind a waterfall.
 The sanctuary's dome incorporates the ability to synthesize thunder and create short spells of rain from an irrigation system in the dome structure.
 Roofed viewpoints within the gorge have been erected for use during these brief rain storms.
 Like Monkeyland, Birds of Eden boasts its own canopy walk.

 The day is spent at leisure relaxing on one of the fine beaches in the area.